JideshNair/PushNotification/README.md

-# Push Templates SDK by CleverTap
+# Video Notification SDK by CleverTap

 The Video Notification Templates SDK helps you engage with your users using Video based  Push Notification templates built specifically to work with CleverTap